RunnymedeRobotics1310/RavenBrain/doc/architecture.md

 - define user management packages
 - look at requirements around eventlog - changes needed?
 - finish the doc and fill in all of the MHL ("more here later" (i.e. coming soon)) sections
+- note use of java records for dto and json and java objects for core business logic